Other HUD Subsidized Housing Programs

 HISTORY

 Private HUD (the U.S. Department of Housing and Urban Development) subsidized housing covers a multitude of federal housing programs.
-The buildings in these programs are privately owned but are made affordable to low income families through subsidies provided by the federal government.
+The buildings in these programs are privately owned but are made affordable to low-income families through subsidies provided by the federal government.
 There are two kinds of subsidies, operating subsidies and mortgage subsidies.
-Mortgage subsidies consist of low cost mortgages which were available to the developer of a project and subsequently reduced the operating costs and therefore reduced the rents developers charged to tenants.
+Mortgage subsidies consist of low-cost mortgages which were available to the developer of a project and subsequently reduced the operating costs and therefore reduced the rents developers charged to tenants.
 In buildings with operating subsidies, rents are 30% of a tenant’s income.
-Buildings originally built with only mortgage assistance became unaffordable to low income families.
+Buildings originally built with only mortgage assistance became unaffordable to low-income families.
 The federal government responded by providing additional operating subsidies to enable rents to be capped at 30% of a tenant’s income, for those buildings that were already built and had received a mortgage subsidy.
-The project Section 8 program was also created, but it provided for operating subsidies from the start.
+The project- based Section 8 program was also created, but it provided for operating subsidies from the start.

-In addition to project based Section 8 program, the federal government, through HUD, operates the following types of affordable housing programs:
+In addition to the project-based Section 8 program, the federal government, through HUD, operates the following types of affordable housing programs:

 • The Housing Act of 1959 created the Section 202 Supportive Housing for the Elderly program.